Sleep Disorders in Children

 Bruxism refers to repetitive teeth grinding.
 Teeth grinding can occur during the day or the night.
 When it occurs at night, it can disrupt a child’s sleep.
 Teeth grinding can also lead to a number of painful symptoms including headaches, tooth damage, and injury to the jaw muscles.

 Teeth grinding in children and adults can be due to multiple factors, making it difficult to identify a single cause in individuals.
-However, stress has been found to be closely associated with bruxism Trusted Source National Library of Medicine, Biotech Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
-See Full Reference .
+However, stress has been found to be closely associated with bruxism .
 Sleep bruxism may lessen as a child ages, but the condition can also be recurring.
 Treatment options include mouthguards to prevent damage to the teeth and the use of psychotherapy and relaxation techniques to reduce stress and muscle tension.

 Tips for Helping a Child With Sleep Problems

-If a child is experiencing frequent issues related to bedtime and sleep, there are several approaches parents can take.
-These fall into three main categories:
+If a child is experiencing frequent issues related to bedtime and sleep, there are several approaches parents and caregivers can take.

 - Reducing stressors: Children and teens experiencing mental health issues are more likely to also experience sleep problems.
 Even if a child does not have a diagnosed mental health issue, stress can have a major impact on sleep in some individuals.
 Mindfulness meditation techniques can be an effective way to help reduce anxiety for children experiencing stress-related sleep issues.